KNCAT26/email/README.md

-# email
+# Email Signature Test Assets

-TEMP LOGO HOSTING
+Temporary static assets used for testing email signature rendering.

-Temporary static assets for email signature testing.
+Client logos are publicly available brand assets and are hosted here for validation purposes only.

-Assets will be moved to official client hosting prior to rollout.
+Final production assets will be moved to the client’s approved hosting environment prior to rollout.